exequiel131/exequiel131/README.md

 - 💞️ I am looking to collaborate in companies
 - 📫How to contact me 2995352683 exequiellimpayante@gmail.com
 - 😄 Pronouns: Exe
-- ⚡ Fun fact: I love sports
+- ⚡ Fun fact: I love sports and I learn easily

 <!---
 exequiel131/exequiel131 is a ✨ special ✨ repository because its `README.md` (this file) appears in your GitHub profile.